ArtTheAche98/portfolio/TwitterBot/README.md

 ### 4. Running the Bot

-Run the bot by executing the following command:
+Start the bot by executing the following command:

 ```bash
 python bot.py